marcusha429/duckietown-chaewon-fans/docs/index.md

 title: Home
 ---

-# Welcome to Our Duckietown Project 🚗💨
+# Welcome to Our Duckietown Project: LaneQuacker 🚗💨

 This project focuses on developing an intelligent **self-driving DuckieBot** using **reinforcement learning**.
 Our goal is to train a DuckieBot to navigate autonomously within a simulated town, recognizing lanes, signals, and avoiding collisions using **PPO (Proximal Policy Optimization) and SAC (Soft Actor-Critic)**.